slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-04-design_principles_grasp_patterns.rst

 -   There's a **tiny** controller that gets the input, then iterates through the model's visible state changes, writing the outputs.

 This is one essence of **Clean Design**.
-Seperating the inputs and outputs from the model and control.
+Separating the inputs and outputs from the model and control.

 Creator
 -------